Chainsmoker23/Research-reading-agent-e.g.-like-Kindle-edition-/README.md

-# ScholarFlow
+# OpenParallax

 **Unlock the World of Research.**

-ScholarFlow is an intelligent academic reading assistant designed to transform how you discover, read, and understand complex research papers.
+OpenParallax is an intelligent academic reading assistant designed to transform how you discover, read, and understand complex research papers.
 It bridges the gap between dense academic literature and accessible knowledge by acting as a translator between technical jargon and clear, narrative understanding.

 ## 🚀 Features